-- (a) Any dog which habitually bites, or injures any human being or habitually attacks, bites or injures other dogs or animals, or which has a known propensity to attack or bite human beings or animals is hereby defined to be a vicious dog for the purpose of this Chapter. - (b) It shall be the duty of the Canine Control Officer or his designee to receive and investigate complaints against dogs.
-Whenever any dog complained against shall be deemed by the above officers to be a possibly vicious dog, the officer shall report the facts to the Judge of the Superior Court. - (c) The Judge of Superior Court shall cause the owner or person harboring the dog, deemed to be possibly vicious, to be issued a summons.
-The summons shall state the time and place of the hearing before the Judge. - (d) No dog which has been determined to be a vicious dog shall be permitted
+(a) Any dog which habitually bites, or injures any human being or habitually attacks, bites or injures other dogs or animals, or which has a known propensity to attack or bite human beings or animals is hereby defined to be a vicious dog for the purpose of this Chapter.

+(b) It shall be the duty of the Canine Control Officer or his designee to receive and investigate complaints against dogs.
+Whenever any dog complained against shall be deemed by the above officers to be a possibly vicious dog, the officer shall report the facts to the Judge of the Superior Court.

-6State law reference: As to roaming dogs, see Gen. Stats., Sec.
-22-364.
+(c) The Judge of Superior Court shall cause the owner or person harboring the dog, deemed to be possibly vicious, to be issued a summons.
+The summons shall state the time and place of the hearing before the Judge.

+(d) No dog which has been determined to be a vicious dog shall be permitted to run at large or be upon any street or public place except while securely confined by an adequate leash and humanely muzzled so that it shall be impossible for it to tear or otherwise wound with its teeth any human being or animal, and shall be in the charge of a responsible person.